And I responded with a variation of the following. Because I talk too much.

 To whom you pay is based on your individual choice alone with one clear stipulation — that it is preferrable to take care of orphans.

-Me, I have a couple of orphans who I have taken care of for years.
-I also donate to Carleton’s center for the study on Islam, to environmental organizations, to the Ottawa mission for men, to the war amps, to UNRWA, to relief organizations during the year and as needed, and to cancer research.
+Me, I have several orphans whom I have taken care of for years.
+I also donate to Carleton’s center for the study on Islam, to environmental organizations, to the Ottawa mission for men, to the war amps, to women’s organizations, UNRWA, to relief organizations during the year and as needed, and to cancer research.

-While I work hard to earn my money, I recognize that: (1) I am blessed to be able to donate freely and without feeling pinched; (2) it is ultimately not mine; and, (3) I believe that this tax is a way to purify the money to the best of my ability.
+While I work hard to earn my money, I recognize that: (1) I am blessed by the ability to donate freely and without feeling pinched; (2) the money I earn is, at end of day, not really mine; and, (3) this tax is a way to purify the money to the best of my ability.
 Because every penny has come at the cost of someone in our society where profit > people.

-Look, I get it.
-We’re not mining and trading blood diamonds.
+On that last point, I get it – we’re not mining and trading blood diamonds.
 But everything in this world is connected in one way or another, and so at some point, my money is drenched in someone’s blood.
-This tax for me is a form of purification and it is all I can do specific to this particular pillar of Faith.
+This tax, and all donations from me, I view as a way to purify what I earn.

 Pillar #4: Prayer five times a day because like yogis, Muslims know what’s up.